apache/accumulo-website/_posts/blog/2014-05-03-accumulo-classloader.md

 </property>
 ```

 Context classloaders do not have to be defined in the accumulo-site.xml file.
-The "general.vfs.context.classpath.{context}" property can be defined on the table either programatically or manually in the shell.
+The "general.vfs.context.classpath.{context}" property can be defined on the table either programmatically or manually in the shell.
 Then set the "table.classpath.context" property on your table.

 ### Known Issues